mibwurrepo/Gutleben_et.al_Halogenases_Aplysinas/README.md

 *Complete workflow*
 ---
-Halogenase_Diversity_Final_1.html -R Markdown file containing all details and analysis scripts used in this study.
-This includes R code as well as bash commands, used for data processing on a linux server.
+Halogenase_Diversity_Final_1.Rmd -R Markdown file containing all details and analysis scripts used in this study.
+This includes R code as well as bash commands, used for data processing on a Linux server.
 This document contains step-wise information on all other data files.

-Halogenase_Diversity_Final_1.Rmd  -R Code used to generate  Halogenase_Diversity_Final_1.html

 ---